 Each year Fowey Class present a play; in recent years there have been productions of Macbeth, Oliver and The Sound of Music.
-This year the play was The Labours of Hercules.

 2 SCHOOL MANAGEMENT

 "Improving and Maintaining Standards"

 The Governing Board

 The Governing Board is responsible for the day to day running of the school, delegating this task to the headteacher.
 Governors representing Cornwall Council, school staff, the community and parents meet regularly to review the affairs of the school, set policy and monitor standards.
 Individual governors visit the school to monitor progress.
 They are also responsible for appointing new members of staff.